 There are already a number of campaigns and examples of best practice around this topic, however there is still much that can be done to raise awareness and support issues surrounding mental health.

-Mental Health Awareness Week, which ran from the 11th– 17th May 2015, focused on mental health and wellbeing issues with the theme ‘Mindfulness’.
+Mental Health Awareness Week focuses on mental health and wellbeing issues with different themes each year.
 Registered sites, companies and suppliers should embrace this annual opportunity to support Mental Health Awareness Week, and for examples of how you could achieve this, please click here.

 As part of the Scheme’s campaign a survey was developed and released to the construction industry to gain a better understanding of the extent of the issues surrounding mental health and how it is currently being tackled.
 The survey received over 300 responses, and the Scheme identified the following:

 - 58% of participants have (or have worked with someone who has) suffered from mental health issues

 - 63% felt unable to speak to anyone about these issues